-NodeSource is a company dedicated in providing enterprise-grade Node support and they maintain a consistently-updated Node.js repositories for Linux distributions.
+NodeSource is a company dedicated to providing enterprise-grade Node support and they maintain a consistently-updated Node.js repository for Linux distributions.

-First we need to add the NodeSource repository to our system.
-The current LTS version of Node.js is version 8.x.
-If you want to install version 10 just change
+The current LTS version of Node.js is version 10.x.
+If you want to install version 8 just change

 sudo yum install nodejs

-To check that the installation was successful, we can run the following commands which will print the Node.js and npm versions.
+To check that the installation was successful, run the following commands which will print the Node.js and npm versions.

 How to install Node.js and npm using NVM